dfblue/dfblue.github.io/_posts/2019-10-25-deepfacelab-tutorial.md

   is also available, and will have a separate tutorial.

 ---
+# 🔥👉 New: Create NFTs from your Instagram posts and sell them: [https://cryptogram.is/](https://cryptogram.is/ "https://cryptogram.is/")

+***

 > 👀 Update 10/25/19: Added instructions for the new [SAEHD model](#training) (amazing)

 > 👽 Update 9/24/19: New post for [AVATAR mode]({% post_url 2019-09-24-deepfacelab-avatar-tutorial %}){:target="_blank"}